 Addressing the ongoing security crisis, Mexico’s recently elected President, Claudia Sheinbaum, assured that details of actions to curb violence would be revealed soon.
 “We will roll out the general strategy.
 We will work in some states with more presence, intelligence, and investigation in collaboration with the governors,” Sheinbaum stated in a press conference.

-Arcos, known for his leadership in disaster relief operations post Hurricane John, was considered a promising figure.
+Arcos, known for his leadership in disaster relief operations after Hurricane John, was considered a promising figure.
 He actively participated in reconstruction projects after the hurricane caused significant damage around Acapulco.
 Regrettably, his life was taken abruptly by the wave of violence that has swept Guerrero, where six political candidates lost their lives in the lead-up to the June 2 elections earlier this year.

 The cycle of violence underscores the unique threats public officials in Guerrero face, where criminal groups often hold sway over local politics.
 These organizations are known to intimidate or eliminate officials who resist cooperation.
 A report by Integralia Consultants reveals that such violence is primarily concentrated at the municipal level, as officials are more directly involved with local law enforcement and economic activities, making them susceptible to criminal groups’ demands.